quantumlib/Cirq/docs/install.md

 ### Installing on Mac OS X

-0. Make sure you have python 3.5 or greater (or else python 2.7).
+0. Make sure you have python 3.5 or greater.

     See [Installing Python 3 on Mac OS X](https://docs.python-guide.org/starting/install3/osx/) @ the hitchhiker's guide to python.